 There are Cloud Identity and third-party alternatives for implementing automated

 Cloud Identity automated provisioning

 Cloud Identity has a catalog of automated provisioning connectors, which act as a bridge between Cloud Identity and third-party cloud apps.

 Once you've set up SAML for Single Sign-On (SSO), you can set up automated user provisioning to create, modify, or delete a user's identity across your cloud apps.
 Admins can authorize Cloud Identity to synchronize a subset of their Cloud Identity users to one or more supported apps.

 - Accommodates the full user lifecycle by creating, updating, removing, or suspending user profiles.

 - Accommodates full app lifecycle management by enabling companies to add or remove applications from their organization in a central location.

 - Provides a consistent user experience for all supported apps, including unified reporting, audit logs, and granular event tracking.

 Many apps that support SAML can be automatically provisioned through Just-In-Time (JIT) provisioning.
-Some service providers set up their SAML apps so that when a user accesses their app, the app checks to see if the user has an account.
-If they don't, one is created for them.
+Some service providers set up their SAML app so that when a user accesses their app, it checks to see if the user already has an account.
+If they don't have an account, one is created for them.